raacz/neocitites-raacz/toki-pona/beginner-material/readme.txt

 reading list todo:
 - fix the group units because they are undefining HARD
 - add skiptable link
+- all group units/single units need to be calculated better. just to deal with the overall page count, for example. this should be easy data.
+- replace emojis with something more stylish.

+general ui improvements
+- all pages get a word count use word count to determine if the thing needs to not reflow as rows, so we never end up in a gross look situation
+- sp, alone on regular, should never reflow probably...
+- add some kind of quick access to the reading list
+- provide previous/next pages to the bottom of the page as well.

 ideas for theme pages